 Founder Fred DeLuca was CEO of Doctor's Associates until his untimely death in 2015.
 His sister Suzanne Greco succeeded him as president & CEO.
 DeLuca's longtime business partner Peter Buck remains a director; the two men had been joint owners of the company.
 Forbes estimated the net worth of each at $2.6bn in 2015.
 Joe Chaves is director of operations.
 Don Fertman is chief development officer.

 Tony Pace, SVP & chief marketing officer for the Subway Franchisee Advertising Fund Trust (SFAFT), announced his resignation in July 2015, a few months after the departure of VP, global marketing Jeff Larson.
 Pace's predecessor Chris Carroll returned to oversee marketing with the role of chief advertising officer.
 Former Coca-Cola marketer Joe Tripodi was named as chief marketing officer, working alongside Carroll, in Dec 2015.
-Other marketers include Carissa Ganelli (chief digital officer), Karlin Linhardt (SVP, North America marketing), Sonja Tilki (VP, brand voice) and Steve Micolo (director of marketing development).
+Karlin Linhardt was appointed as SVP, North America marketing in 2017, only to depart suddenly later the same year as a result of what was described as a "nationwide revolt" by franchisees over proposed promotional items.
+Other marketers include Carissa Ganelli (chief digital officer), Sonja Tilki (VP, brand voice) and Steve Micolo (director of marketing development).

 Subway Restaurants was founded in 1965.
 Fred DeLuca was then a 17-year-old college freshman, intending to train as a doctor.
 The problem was how he was going to pay for tuition fees.
 Family friend Peter Buck, himself a qualified doctor of nuclear physics, suggested DeLuca pay his way through medical school by opening a sandwich bar, and offered him $1,000 of seed capital.
 The first restaurant opened in Bridgeport, Connecticut in August 1965 and was called Pete's Super Submarines.
 Unfortunately it lost money, but Buck and DeLuca became partners, opening several additional outlets in an attempt to grow profits through volume.
 In the mean time, DeLuca graduated with a degree in psychology from University of Bridgeport.
 Finally, with their fifth restaurant, the business began to turn a profit.
 The name Subway (originally Pete's Subway) was adopted in 1968, and by 1974 there were 16 outlets in and around the state of Connecticut.